tanyaweaver/python-dev-accelerator/source/assignments/day01/sublime_as_ide.rst

 to override from the default set into your personal settings.

-Here's a reasonable set of preliminary settings (theme, color scheme and font are quite personal, find ones that suit you.):
+Here's a reasonable set of preliminary settings (theme, color scheme and font are quite personal, find ones that suit you and remember the ones listed here likely need to be installed if you want to use them):

 .. code-block:: json